Pop quiz! Which one of these do home sellers find most stressful?

 But if you have a great real estate agent, this won’t have a negative impact when buyers view the report.

-Your agent should do these two things:
+Your realtor should do these two things:

 - Provide you with recommendations for things that should be fixed